 Send us an engaged piece of writing that takes chances with its writing style.
 Pieces should not exceed 3500 words.
 We look forward to reading your work!

 Monique Ngozi Nri

 I am a Black, cisgendered woman of Nigerian and Barbadian parentage who has lived and worked in Lagos and London and now New York.
 I am a poet, performer and reader and writer who recently graduated from Brooklyn College with an MFA in Creative Writing (Poetry).
 I am committed to fighting for social justice in all areas of my life.

 We welcome submissions of photography, painting/mixed media, printmaking, film, multimedia, and digital art.
+We are not interested in AI art.
 Please include a short bio in your cover letter.
 You can submit up to 5 files.